-Fun Facts About Red Rocks That May Surprise You
+15 Fun Facts About Red Rocks That May Surprise You

-Red Rocks season is here!
-Concerts kick off today, March 31, and run through November, filling spring, summer and fall with shows starring your favorite musicians at your favorite venue, the wind in your hair and a Maui Wowi cocktail in hand.
-And don't forget about all the other activities hosted at Red Rocks, from yoga to Film on the Rocks and more.
+The Red Rocks concert season is in full swing, and we’re all about summer nights enjoying music with the wind in our hair and a Maui Wowi cocktail in hand.

-The amphitheater is a must-see for visitors, and a concert here is a rite of passage for both natives and transplants.
-It's part of the fabric of our statewide community — and yet there are still things most folks don't know about Red Rocks.
+The amphitheater, which is celebrating its 85th year, is also a must-see for visitors, and a concert here is a rite of passage for both natives and transplants (especially when you can say you survived a windy winter show — you never know what the weather will be like).
+It’s part of the fabric of our statewide community — and yet there are still things most folks don’t know about Red Rocks.

-Here are thirteen facts for you to share next time you're in line for a vodka lemonade on those storied, ruddy Colorado steps:
+While we have laid out the history of Red Rocks, here are some key facts for you to share next time you’re in line for a vodka lemonade on those storied, ruddy Colorado steps:

 For centuries leading up to the American expansion in the mid-nineteenth century, Red Rocks was a home to the Ute tribe, and evidence of their presence is all over the surrounding area.
 Sadly, over the many iterations of construction and development, any uncovered artifacts were deemed unimportant at the time and subsequently lost.
-It’s telling that we know more about the dinosaurs that lived in the area than we do the Native Americans, who likely utilized the natural acoustics for their own ceremonies.
+It’s telling that we know more about the dinosaurs that lived in the area than we do the American Indians, who likely utilized the natural acoustics for their own ceremonies.

 Fossils Are Embedded in the Rocks